 In the camp, he and Capt.
 Harold Collins was credited with organizing plays for the men to see and take part in as actors.
 These shows allowed the POWs an escape from the misery of their daily lives.

 Arthur next went on a work detail to Camp McKinley on December 12, 1942, where they appeared to collect junk, left from the fighting, as scrap metal.
 From there, on January 21, 1943, the POWs were sent to Nielson Airfield to build runways.
 During the time at the airfield, the POWs leveled the ground and received frequent beatings with pick handles.
 They also received beatings with iron bars, bayonets, and clubs.
-When a rule was violated, the POWs stood at attention from six to nine hours.
-They also were made to do pushups and to stay on their hands and toes for long periods of time.
+When a rule was violated, the POWs stood at attention for six to nine hours.
+They also were made to do pushups and stay on their hands and toes for long periods of time.
 If none of these was done to them, they had heavy weights hung from their ears.

 The detail again moved, on October 25, 1943, and sent to Camp Murphy to build more runways.
 But, it appears that Burholt remained at Nielson Field until well into 1944.
 He may have been in a POW detachment finishing up the work at the airfield.
 It is known that during his time as a POW, Arthur became close friends with Fr.
 Mathias Zerfas an American Army Chaplain from Twin Lakes, Wisconsin.